-Commonly used materials for windows are wood, vinyl, and aluminum and recently fiberglass and plastic composites.
-Sometimes, a combination of materials is used such as vinyl with aluminum or wood with vinyl to meet a variety of functional and aesthetic needs.
+Commonly used materials for windows are wood, vinyl, and aluminium and recently fibreglass and plastic composites.
+Sometimes, a combination of materials is used such as vinyl with aluminium or wood with vinyl to meet a variety of functional and aesthetic needs.

 (PVC) is the material of choice for window framework because of good thermal performance and almost zero maintenance.
-Pvc windows are cost effective and offer a choice of interior finishes, woodgrains and colors.
+Pvc windows are cost-effective and offer a choice of interior finishes, woodgrains and colours.

 Wood offers warmth, aesthetics and good thermal performance.
 Different varieties of wood are used for manufacturing but require maintenance like regular painting or staining.
-Therefore, most wood products come with external aluminum or vinyl cladding to reduce the maintenance requirements.
+Therefore, most wood products come with external aluminium or vinyl cladding to reduce maintenance requirements.
 Alternatively "engineered" wood components are being used.

-It has the strength of aluminum with insulating properties similar to wood and vinyl and comes in choice of finishes.
-Fiberglass framing is rigid and thus cannot be moulded into round-top, elliptical, and other similar models.
+It has the strength of aluminium with insulating properties similar to wood and vinyl and comes in a choice of finishes.
+Fibreglass framing is rigid and thus cannot be moulded into round-top, elliptical, and other similar models.

 Upvc is rapidly gaining popularity for use in windows and doors for home improvements. uPVC windows feature strong material that is wrapped around a galvanised steel core, making them more durable than wood or metal. uPVC can easily tolerate harsh weather, especially damp, better than wood or metal and is not susceptible to rusting, rotting, swelling, warping or infestation from mites and pests.
 It is also easy to maintain.